heroku/buildpacks-ruby/README.md

 - Rake execution - We will determine what rake tasks are runnable via the output of `rake -P` against your application.
   - We WILL abort the build if the `rake -p` task fails.
   - We will run `rake assets:precompile` on your app if that task exists on your application.
-    - [TODO] We will skip this `assets:precompile` task if a manifest file exists in the `public/assets` folder that indicates precompiled assets are checked into git.
-(Reference: https://github.com/heroku/buildpacks-ruby/blob/d526a49f81becaf571329a1adf5fff0668a6b99a/lib/heroku_buildpack_ruby/assets_precompile.rb#L29)
+    - We will skip this `assets:precompile` task if a manifest file exists in the `public/assets` folder that indicates precompiled assets are checked into git.
+      - ".sprockets-manifest-*.json"
+      - "manifest-*.json"
     - We will abort your build if the `rake assets:precompile` task fails
     - We will run `rake assets:clean` on your app.
 (Reference: https://github.com/heroku/buildpacks-ruby/blob/d526a49f81becaf571329a1adf5fff0668a6b99a/lib/heroku_buildpack_ruby/assets_precompile.rb#L67-L73, reference: https://github.com/heroku/heroku-buildpack-ruby/blob/951fc728979695990c32df2d4d60ae2d6f6f61c2/lib/language_pack/rails4.rb#L83-L94)
       - We will cache the contents of `public/assets` if `assets:clean` exists on your application. (pending https://github.com/buildpacks/spec/blob/main/buildpack.md#slice-layers support in libcnbrs)